betterscientificsoftware/bssw.io/Articles/Blog/RSE-HPC-2020Workshop.md

 We are excited to announce the [Research Software Engineers in HPC Workshop (RSE-HPC-2020)](https://us-rse.org/rse-hpc-2020/) to be held as part of [SC20](https://sc20.supercomputing.org/) (held virtually) this fall!
-This will be a half-day workshop on Thursday, November 12, 2020.
+This will be a half-day workshop 10:00am-2:00pm EST, Thursday, November 12, 2020.
 It will feature keynote addresses from Simon Hettrick and Frank Löffler, leaders in the RSE movements in the UK and Germany, followed by talks and panel discussions on the needs of RSEs and RSE groups.